Ayushk4/stance-dataset/README.md

 ### 2. Setting up the datasets.

-This codebase supports the WTWTv2 dataset considered in our paper.
+This codebase supports the <i>t</i>WT–WT dataset considered in our paper.

 - Please extract the tweets for the ids in `dataset/wtwt_new.json`.
 To do this, please register your application on the twitter developer API and download the tweets.
 Save all the tweets in a single folder at the path `dataset/scrapped_full/` with each file named in the format <tweet_id>.json where tweet_id is a 17-20 digit tweet id.

 - Add the desired target sentences for each merger in `dataset/merger2target.json` inside this folder.
-Similar to the WTWT dataset, we leave it to the user of the dataset to experiments with different target sentences for each merger.
+Similar to the WT–WT dataset, we leave it to the user of the dataset to experiments with different target sentences for each merger.

 - The process the dataset by `cd dataset` and then `python3 process.py`.
 The final processed data will stored in a json format at `dataset/data_new.json`, which will be input to our baseline.